- The platypus is one of the few poisonous mammals on earth. It can shoot its venom from it’s feet!

 11. Bearded Dragons Wave Their Arms to Get Your Attention

 You’d think that beared dragons would be feisty and inclined to bite, but these mid-size lizards are quite friendly.
 Bearded dragons might look intimidating with their scales and jagged beards, but they like to be stroked.
 They also waive their arms in a human-like way to get attention.
 Read the bearded dragon encyclopedia page for more information.

 12. Butterflies Taste with Their Feet

-Butterflies can with their feet!
+Butterflies can taste with their feet!
 The insects have a long tube-like tongue, which is referred to as a proboscis, that they use to ingest flower nectar, but they actually taste with their feet.
 This lets them determine which flowers are best for laying their eggs on.
 Learn more about butterflies here.

 13. Rabbits Release Heat from Their Ears

 Like you, rabbits use their ears to hear.
 In fact, they can rotate them 270 degrees to do so.
 However, bunnies are unable to sweat to stay cool in the hot summer.
 Instead, their ears shed heat, allowing rabbits to keep their bodies at a safe temperature.
 See the rabbit encyclopedia page for more informaiton.